cameronervin/NN-Projects/independent_projects/GANs/README.md

 ## About this Project

-The goal of this project was to research Generative Adversarial Networks (GANs) to get a better understandin of how they function and what their purpose is.
+The goal of this project was to research Generative Adversarial Networks (GANs) to get a better understanding of how they function and what their purpose is.
 After gaining some background knowledge on GANs, I wanted to implement vanilla GANs to generate images of dogs.

 ## Dataset & Dependencies